 =“The total provision is £”&B1*C1&“.”

 There are a couple of very small examples of this approach in the attached workbook.
-Previous post TOTW index Next post This blog is brought to you by the Excel Community where you can find additional blogs, extended articles and webinar recordings on a variety of Excel related topics.
+Previous post - Tables (further learning) TOTW index Next post - AND, OR This blog is brought to you by the Excel Community where you can find additional blogs, extended articles and webinar recordings on a variety of Excel related topics.
 In addition to live training events, Excel Community members have access to a full suite of online training modules from Excel with Business.
 There is also an online forum where you can ask questions and share ideas with other community members.